-Follow all the wall-mount installation steps as shown in the example.
+Follow all the DIN-rail installation steps as shown in the example.

-Step 1: Remove the DIN rail bracket from the Industrial Managed Switch.
-Use the screwdriver to loosen the screws to remove the DIN-rail bracket.
+Step 1: Remove the DIN rail from the Industrial Managed Switch.
+Use the screwdriver to loosen the screws to remove the DIN rail.

 Step 2: Place the wall-mount plate on the rear panel of the Industrial Managed Switch.